NinoDiscord/Nino/README.md

 ## Features
 - Auto Moderation: **Prevents raids, spam, ads, and much more!**
 - Advanced warning system and automated punishments: **Automically punish who commit offenses!**
-- Prevent Toxicity: **Wanting to prevent toxicity spreading from your user-base?
-Nino has the ability to detect using [Perspective](https://perspectiveapi.com/)'s API to do so.**
 - Simplicity: **Simplicity is key to any discord bot, and Nino makes sure of it!
 All commands are tailored to be simple yet powerful.**
 ...and much more!